-The hardest part of moving COBOL code to Microsoft Windows was convincing the business users that it could be done, recalls Michael J. Grant, vice president, applications development at Simon & Schuster.
+The hardest part of moving COBOL code to Microsoft Windows was convincing the business users that it could be done, recalls Michael J. Grant, vice president, applications development

 "It was hard at the time to convince people that Windows could run what they were seeing on the mainframe," he said of the book publisher's transfer of five million lines of COBOL to a .NET environment.
 "That was harder to sell than anything else."

 Now, two years into the modernization project, he says the point has been proven.
 When Alchemy, the vendor for the COBOL to .NET transformation, sends prospective customers over to see the Simon & Schuster implementation, Grant said, "They see a mainframe system running in Internet Explorer."

 The business users initial skepticism is perhaps justified because the system being modernized was the heart of the book publisher's entire enterprise.

 Simon & Schuster had five major systems on the mainframe including order processing, manufacturing, sales and invoicing, returns, and financials.
 The code was written in Customer Information Control System (CICS)/COBOL.
 The data was stored in DB/2 databases and used virtual storage access method (VSAM) files.

 But in the new millennium, sales and marketing people working with Blackberry's found it difficult to wait on a mainframe system built to update inventory in overnight batches.
 Bringing the system into the 21st Century as well as reducing the legacy system maintenance costs were primary motivators for the modernization project.